On effective descent $\mathcal V$-functors and familial descent morphisms: Introduction

-The central contribution of this paper is to extend \cite[Theorem 9.11]{Luc18a} to all categories \( \cat V \) with finite limits, in Theorem~\ref{thm:main.result}.
+The central contribution of this paper is to extend \cite[Theorem 9.11]{Luc18a} to all cartesian monoidal categories \( \cat V \) with finite limits, in Theorem~\ref{thm:main.result}.
 We highlight the use of the following three tools, used in the proof of Lemma~\ref{lem:main.result}, which are the skeleton of the argument: the properties of familial 2-functors, in particular, of the endo-2-functor \( \Fam \colon \CAT \to \CAT \) studied in \cite{Web07}; results about effective descent morphisms in bilimits of categories (see \cite[Theorem 9.2 and Corollary 9.5]{Luc18a}); and preservation of pseudopullbacks via enrichment (Theorem~\ref{thm:enrichment.preserves.pspb}).

 Since Theorem~\ref{thm:main.result} relies on understanding (effective) descent morphisms in \( \FamV \), it naturally raises the problem of studying these classes of epimorphisms in the free coproduct completion of \( \cat V \).
-Lemma~\ref{lem:fam.reg.epis} and Theorem~\ref{cor:fam.eff.desc} provide a couple of improvements, which we first illustrate in Theorem~\ref{thm:chey.cat.ef.desc} for \( \cat V \) a (co)complete Heyting lattice (a new proof direction of \cite[Theorem 5.4]{CH04}), and then we apply to obtain the more general Theorem \ref{thm:reg.cat.desc}, providing an improvement on Theorem~\ref{thm:main.result} for regular categories \( \cat V \).
+Lemma~\ref{lem:fam.reg.epis} and Theorem~\ref{cor:fam.eff.desc} provide a couple of improvements, which we first illustrate in Theorem~\ref{thm:chey.cat.ef.desc} for \( \cat V \) a (co)complete Heyting lattice (a new proof for one implication of \cite[Theorem 5.4]{CH04}), and then we apply it to obtain the more general Theorem \ref{thm:reg.cat.desc}, providing a refinement of Theorem~\ref{thm:main.result} for regular categories \( \cat V \).

 In Section~\ref{sect:preliminaries}, we recall the notion of pseudopullback in the restricted context of the 2-categories \( \Cat \) and \( \MndCat \), we fix some terminology and notation for (strong) monoidal functors, used in the proofs of the results in Section~\ref{sect:helpings}, and we recall a couple of results from \cite{Luc18a} and \cite{Web07}, restated in a convenient form, which are part of our toolkit in Section~\ref{sect:main}.